groupoid/henk/README.md

 ### `Henk.Codegen` — `lib/henk/codegen.ex`

-Translates desugared CoC terms into Core Erlang abstract-syntax forms (`:cerl`), which are then compiled to BEAM bytecode via `:compile.forms/2`.
+Translates desugared CoC terms into Core Erlang abstract-syntax forms, which are then compiled to BEAM bytecode via `:compile.forms/2`.
 `foreign` declarations are mapped directly to calls into existing Erlang modules, letting pure Henk functions interoperate with the OTP ecosystem.